AustinCodingAcademy/advanced-redux-practice/README.md

 * Export the container

 ### ONLY make these components into Containers
-* Tickets (use as example)
+* xTickets (use as example)
-* TransactionPanel
+* xTransactionPanel
-* TopNav
+* xTopNav
-* TasksPanel
+* xTasksPanel
-* Comments
+* xComments
-* Orders
+* xOrders
-* Tasks
+* xTasks

 ### Think - Why do the other components not care about the database such that we don't need to make them Containers??

 ### Fix
-* In App.js remove the props parameter and all instances of passing props
+* x In App.js remove the props parameter and all instances of passing props
-* In index.js remove all instances of state and passing props to App
+* x In index.js remove all instances of state and passing props to App